lampysprites/shurushki/Readme.md

 ## **Settings**

+To keep the UI uncluttered, unneeded features can be disabled via `Help > Shuruski` (it also opens on first time use).

 If something goes wrong, it might help to delete `__pref.lua` file in the installation folder.
 It can be found by going to "Edit > Preferences > Extensions", picking **this** extension and clicking "Open Folder" nearby.

 ## **Scripts**